armory/docs/content/en/cd-as-a-service/tasks/deploy/traffic-management/istio.md

 title: Configure Traffic Management Using Istio
 linkTitle: Istio
 description: >
-  Configure your deployment to use Istio for traffic management.
+  Configure your Armory CD-as-a-Service deployment to use Istio for traffic management.
 ---

 ## {{% heading "prereq" %}}